Send your enquiry.

 If you want to plead exceptional hardship, then you must present indisputable evidence to the court in support of your case.
 If you claim that your family member is reliant on you to drive them to medical appointments, then we would request a letter from their doctor confirming the same.
 Or, if you state that you will lose your job if you get a totting up ban, then we can ask your employer to confirm this to be true.

 We have also noticed that the courts are much more sympathetic if someone other than yourself is set to suffer exceptional hardship because of your driving ban.
 However, that is not to say that a personal exceptional hardship plea will not succeed.
-We can discuss the best approach when you contact us for a free initial enquiry.
+We can discuss the best approach when you contact us for an initial enquiry.

 What happens if the court accepts exceptional hardship?